 Find out when you can apply for Belgian citizenship, and the conditions and processes for applying.

-Once you have resided in Belgium for five years and if you plan to live in Belgium long term, you may be eligible to apply for either Belgian citizenship or permanent residency.
+Once you live in Belgium for five years, you may be eligible for Belgian citizenship.
 Different conditions apply to qualify for either permanent residency or Belgian citizenship, although both types of permits offer similar benefits.
 Find out whether you are eligible to get Belgian citizenship or Belgian permanent residency.

 This guide answers some important questions: